-Strategy EP-1-D: Measure throughput of pass-through freight and identify friction points
+Strategy EP-1-C: Measure the throughput of pass-through freight and identify friction points

-Undertake a commodity flow study to understand how pass-through cargo traverses the State.
-Combine this analysis with freight congestion and bottleneck analysis, the cost of pass-through freight can be measured.
-California serves as a global gateway for the United States.
-While this has resulted in significant economic growth for the State, the volume of freight moving through California is significant - as well as the corresponding negative externalities.
-To mitigate these impacts, Caltrans can undertake a commodity flow study to understand how pass-through cargo traverses the State.
+• Undertake a commodity flow study to understand how pass-through cargo traverses the State.
+California's U.S. global gateway role has resulted in significant statewide freight movement and economic growth.
+To mitigate these impacts, Caltrans should undertake a commodity flow study to understand how pass-through cargo traverses the State.
 When this analysis is combined with freight congestion and bottleneck analysis, the cost of pass-through freight can be measured.

-Strategy EP-1-E: Advocate for additional funding appropriations for freight infrastructure investments and operational improvements
+Strategy EP-1-D: Advocate for additional funding appropriations for freight infrastructure investments and operational improvements

-Actively engage and encourage Caltrans public and private sector partners to advocate for increased freight funding levels and for project level appropriations.
+• Actively engage and encourage Caltrans public and private sector partners to advocate for increased freight funding levels and project-level appropriations.
 When appropriate, Caltrans should actively participate and champion these efforts.